Montenegro: Recent history

 Montenegro formally became a member of NATO in June 2017, despite attempts by Russia to sabotage it, an event that triggered a promise of retaliatory actions from Russia's government.

 The controversial 2019 law on religious communities, introduced by the former ruling DPS, proposed the transfer of the majority of religious objects and land owned by the largest religious organization in the country, the Serbian Orthodox Church, to the Montenegrin state.
 It sparked a series of massive protests, which led to the first government change in the country's history.

 Montenegro has been in negotiations with the EU since 2012.
 In 2018, the earlier goal of acceding by 2022 was revised to 2025.
 As of 2024, all 33 negotiation chapters had been opened, with three provisionally closed.
 Legislation is being passed bringing Montenegro law in line with EU membership requirements.

-In April 2018, Milo Djukanovic, the leader of the ruling Democratic Party of Socialists (DPS), won Montenegro's presidential election.
+In April 2018, Milo Đukanović, the leader of the ruling Democratic Party of Socialists (DPS), won Montenegro's presidential election.
 The veteran politician had served as Prime Minister six times and as president once before.
 He had dominated Montenegrin politics since 1991.

 Anti-corruption protests began in February 2019 against Đukanović and the Prime Minister Duško Marković-led government of the ruling Democratic Party of Socialists (DPS), which had been in power since 1991.

 As of late December 2019, the newly adopted Law on Religion, which de jure transferred the ownership of church buildings and estates built before 1918 from the Serbian Orthodox Church to the Montenegrin state, sparked large protests and road blockages.
 Seventeen opposition Democratic Front MPs were arrested prior to the voting for disrupting the vote.
 Demonstrations continued into March 2020 as peaceful protest walks, mostly organised by the Serbian Orthodox Church in the majority of Montenegrin municipalities.